Digital-Anthropic/cloud-labs/terraform/theory/README.md

 By utilizing outputs in your Terraform configurations, you can easily extract and display important information about your infrastructure.

+*Note*: It's useful to use rendered content from tpl file in conjunction with other programs like Ansible for hosts or Helm for configuration values.

 We will see in the Modules section how to chain modules togheter.

 ### Data Sources